Why do some cells have more mitochondria than others? | Channels for Pearson+

 1

-Understand the role of mitochondria: Mitochondria are known as the powerhouses of the cell because they generate most of the cell's supply of adenosine triphosphate (ATP), which is used as a source of chemical energy.
+Understand the role of mitochondria: Mitochondria are known as the powerhouses of the cell because they generate ATP, the energy currency of the cell, through cellular respiration.

-Consider the energy requirements of different cells: Cells that require more energy for their functions will have more mitochondria.
-This is because they need to produce more ATP to meet their energy demands.
+Consider the energy requirements of different cells: Cells that are more active or perform energy-intensive functions require more ATP, and thus, have more mitochondria.

-Identify examples of high-energy cells: Muscle cells, especially in the heart and skeletal muscles, are examples of cells with high energy demands and therefore contain a large number of mitochondria.
+Identify examples of cells with high energy demands: Muscle cells, especially cardiac and skeletal muscle cells, have a high number of mitochondria due to their constant and intense energy needs.

-Evaluate the incorrect options: Larger size does not necessarily mean more mitochondria, as energy needs are more related to function than size.
-Photosynthesis is a process that occurs in chloroplasts, not mitochondria, and cells with more chloroplasts are typically plant cells involved in photosynthesis, not necessarily requiring more mitochondria.
+Evaluate the incorrect options: Larger size does not necessarily mean more mitochondria; photosynthesis occurs in chloroplasts, not mitochondria; and colder environments do not directly influence the number of mitochondria.

-Conclude with the correct reasoning: Cells with higher energy requirements, such as muscle cells, have more mitochondria to efficiently produce the ATP needed for their energy-intensive functions.
+Conclude with the correct reasoning: Cells with higher energy requirements have more mitochondria to meet their energy demands efficiently.

 Watch next